Hidden Brain Risk: Midlife High Blood Pressure

 It’s long been known that keeping your blood pressure within a healthy range helps protect against heart attack and stroke.
 Now a recent study from Johns Hopkins University has uncovered a new risk worth sidestepping: People with high blood pressure at midlife had greater decline in key thinking skills later in life than those with normal blood pressure readings.

-Although the difference was slight—equivalent to an extra 2.7 years of brain aging, on average, when study volunteers were in their 70s, 80s, and 90s—the results are nevertheless significant, says lead researcher and neurologist Rebecca Gottesman, M.D.
-Ph.D., director of research at the Johns Hopkins Bayview Medical Center.
-“This wouldn’t be enough cognitive decline for most people to notice the difference,” she says.
-“But it could be enough to push someone over the threshold to a diagnosis of mild cognitive impairment or dementia.”
+Although the difference was slight—equivalent to an extra 2.7 years of brain aging, on average, when study volunteers were in their 70s, 80s, and 90s—the results are nevertheless significant.
+For most, this wouldn’t be enough cognitive decline to notice the difference, but it could be enough to push someone over the threshold to a diagnosis of mild cognitive impairment or dementia.

 Measuring Cognitive Decline